|To handle Great Lakes cargo, a special type of

 system, extending from Duluth, Minnesota, to Ogdensburg, New York; the

-system spans lakes Superior, Michigan, Huron, Eric and Ontario.
+system spans lakes Superior, Michigan, Huron, Erie and Ontario.

 63: Commercial ports on the Great Lakes.